lambdanil/ast-dev/README.md

 ---
 ## astOS compared to other similar distributions
 * **NixOS** - compared to nixOS, astOS is a more traditional system with how it's setup and maintained.
-While nixOS is entirely configured using the Nix programming language, astOS uses Arch's pacman package manager. astOS consumes less storage, and configuring your system is faster and easier (less reproducible however), it also gives you more customization options
+While nixOS is entirely configured using the Nix programming language, astOS uses Arch's pacman package manager. astOS consumes less storage, and configuring your system is faster and easier (less reproducible however), it also gives you more customization options. astOS is FHS compliant, ensuring proper software compatability.
   * astOS allows declarative configuration using Ansible, for somewhat similar functionality to NixOS
-* **Fedora Silverblue** - astOS is more customizable, but does require more manual setup.
+* **Fedora Silverblue/Kinoite** - astOS is more customizable, but does require more manual setup. astOS supports dual boot, unlike Silverblue.
 * **OpenSUSE MicroOS** - astOS is a more customizable system, but once again requires a bit more manual setup.
-MicroOS works similarly to astOS in the way it utilizes btrfs snapshots.
+MicroOS works similarly in the way it utilizes btrfs snapshots. astOS has an official KDE install, but also supports other desktop environments, while MicroOS only properly supports Gnome. astOS supports dual boot.

 ---
 ## Installation
 * astOS is installed from the official Arch Linux live iso available on [https://archlinux.org/](https://archlinux.org)
 * If you run into issues installing packages during installation, make sure you're using the newest arch iso, and if needed update the pacman keyring
 * You need an internet connection to install astOS
-* Currently astOS ships 2 installation profiles, one for minimal installs, and the other for desktop with the Gnome desktop environment, but support for more DE's will be added
+* Currently astOS ships 3 installation profiles, one for minimal installs and two for desktop, one with the Gnome desktop environment and one with KDE Plasma, but support for more DE's will be added
 * The installation script is easily configurable and adjusted for your needs (but it works just fine without any modifications)

 Install git first - this will allow us to download the install script